HiPerCoRe/KTT/OnboardingGuide.md

 ### Kernel running and tuning modes

 KTT supports kernel tuning as well as ordinary kernel running.
-Running kernels via tuner is often more convenient compared to directly using certain compute API, since a lot of boilerplate code such as compute queue management and kernel source compilation is abstracted.
+Running kernels via tuner is often more convenient compared to directly using specific compute API, since a lot of boilerplate code such as compute queue management and kernel source compilation is abstracted.
 It is possible to specify configuration under which the kernel is run, so the workflow where kernel is first tuned and then launched repeatedly with the best configuration is supported.
 It is possible to transfer kernel output into host memory by utilizing `BufferOutputDescriptor` structure.
 When creating this structure, we need to specify id of buffer that should be transferred and pointer to memory where the buffer contents should be saved.
-It is possible to pass multiple such structures into kernel running method -- each structure corresponds to a single buffer that should be transferred.
+It is possible to pass multiple such structures into kernel running method - each structure corresponds to a single buffer that should be transferred.
 After kernel run is finished, `KernelResult` structure is returned.
 This structure contains detailed information about kernel run such as execution times of individual kernel functions, status of computation (i.e., if it finished successfully) and more.